BradleyCodeU/microbit/README.md

 - Click on Game category, and drag a ‘create sprite’ block to the coding workspace.
 - We’ll need two more blocks from the Game menu.
   - Drag out a ‘move by’ block and a ‘turn right by’ block.
 They now have these blocks in their coding workspace.
-- From the Variables menu, drage a 'set sprite to 0' block to the coding workspace.
+- From the Variables menu, drag a 'set sprite to 0' block to the coding workspace.

 Next, let's start combining the blocks.
 On Start, set sprite to create sprite at x 2 y 2.